dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-use-the-attached-properties-of-canvas-to-position-child-elements.md

 ---
 title: "How to: Use the Attached Properties of Canvas to Position Child Elements"
-description: Learn how to use attached properties of a Canvas element to position its child elements in a Windows Presentation Foundation (WPF) application. ms.date: "03/30/2017"
+description: Learn how to use the attached properties of a Canvas element to position its child elements in a Windows Presentation Foundation (WPF) application. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"